sonatype/sonatype-react-shared-components/.github/CONTRIBUTING.md

 # How to be a contributor to this project

+## Talk to a human first

-## Are you new and looking to dive in?
+Looking to dive in?
 FANTASTIC!
 Reach out to one of our experts and we can help.

-* For Sonatypers, hit us up on our Slack channel #react-components.
+Hit us up on our Slack channel #react-components.

+## For Non-Sonatypers

-* For non-Sonatypers, come hang out with us at our [gitter channel](https://gitter.im/sonatype/nexus-developers).
+* Come hang out with us at our [gitter channel](https://gitter.im/sonatype/nexus-developers).
+* Fill out a CLA for us, so we can sort out all the legal parts of contributing.
+You can get all the information for this [here](https://help.sonatype.com/display/NXRM3/Bundle+Development#BundleDevelopment-ContributingBundles).
+You may go, this is for your book, is it applicable for this repo?
+Yes, absolutely.
+Follow the CLA process and email in your form.
+We are working on a way to make this simpler, as well.

 ## Are you submitting a pull request?